What is the price of a willow coffin?

 So how do they compare?

 For example, on a Wegnalls Willow coffin the middle wale (band of weaving above and below the handles) keep the weaving tight and strong.
 Many cheaper coffins do not have this because it’s quicker to weave the coffin in one go, from bottom to top and then attach willow or rope handle after.
 This will make them less structurally sound and move more than one of my coffins.
-I also continually tap down the weaving, ensuring it is tightly woven with little gap between the rows of weaving as possible, making it extremely strong.
+I also continually tap down the weaving, ensuring it’s tightly woven with little gap between the rows of weaving.
+This makes it extremely strong.
 But when an imported coffin need to be made as cheaply as possible, they need to be made quickly and with the least amount of material.

 Sandwiched between those middle bands of weaving, the coffin handles are made by weaving a continuous length of Welsh wool rope in and out of the willow side stakes.
 They are then sewn in, secured to the inside of the coffin with high-tensile fishing line.
 As such, a Wegnalls Willow Coffin’s handles can be used and are weight bearing up to 25 stone.
 (Tested and passed as part of the FFMA accreditation).